 - Classrooms cannot be reserved for multiple days in a week for the entire semester.

-- Academic classes scheduled through the Records Office take priority over everything else in the academic classroom buildings.
+- Academic classes scheduled through the Registrar's Office take priority over everything else in the academic classroom buildings.

 - Events scheduled will have the following priorities:

-- College sponsored major, traditional, annual on-campus events, such as Commencement, Convocation, Family Weekend, Alumni Weekend and Homecoming, Weeks of Welcome.
+- College sponsored major, traditional, annual on-campus events, such as Commencement, Convocation, Diversity Summit, Alumni Reunion, Orientation and GREAT Day.